taeinha/Dino-Jumps/README.md

 In JS Climber, users will be able to:
 1. Move left or right, and be able to jump vertically and horizontally based on a visual power bar
 2. Be able to collide with platforms on all sides
-3. Keep track of time and get a high score
+3. Keep track of time and get a high score, persisting data through Firebase DB
-4. Restart the level
+4. Sprite animations
 5. Play the game live on Heroku

 Bonus MVPs: